-Expressions of traditional wisdom: What Africa can teach the world today: Wisdom is initially defined (cf. Aristotle) as creative practical knowledge that allows one to negotiate the contradictions of human life (especially in less rule-governed domains manifesting uncertainty and incompatible multiple truths), thus accepting that human life is social and finite.
+SUMMARY. - Wisdom is initially defined (cf. Aristotle) as creative practical knowledge that allows one to negotiate the contradictions of human life (especially in less rule-governed domains manifesting uncertainty and incompatible multiple truths), thus accepting that human life is social and finite.
 The argument begins with noting (1) the resilience of wisdom as a topic in modern thought and science.
 Next we deal (2) with the dilemma of expression of wisdom: while scholarship thrives on specialist explicit language use, wisdom is often secret and risks being destroyed by expression and translation.
 Section (3) offsets expressions of traditional wisdom against four modes of 'tacit modern unwisdom' (in such fields as corporality, conflict regulation, the concept of mind, and myth).
-The four modes of tacit modern unwisdom are then contrasted (4) with African perspectives, where the human body is the recognised focus of wisdom; where conflict management stresses (at least at the local level) practical wisdom over impersonal and divisive rules; where the human mind is considered to be porous hence accessible through extrasensory means; and where, in the deep history of Anatomically Modern Humans, up to 60,000 years ago the foundations were laid for all the myth we all live by today, while also later mythological developments were to be percolated all over the world including Africa.
+The four modes of tacit modern unwisdom are then contrasted (4) with African perspectives, where the human body is the recognized focus of wisdom; where conflict management stresses (at least at the local level) practical wisdom over impersonal and divisive rules; where the human mind is considered to be porous hence accessible through extrasensory means; and where, in the deep history of Anatomically Modern Humans, up to 60,000 years ago the foundations were laid for all the myth we all live by today, while also later mythological developments were to be percolated all over the world including Africa.